 Priority service for No distinctions.

-- Multi-affinity chromatography - selective removal of high abundance proteins in biological fluids
+- High-throughput Multi-affinity chromatography (selective removal of high abundance proteins from biological fluids)

-- Customized sample preparation for a wide range of sample types and protein compartments
+- Customized preparation for a wide range of sample types and protein compartments

 - Data quality assessment, processing, analysis and assistance with interpretation

-- Development of customized assays for high-precision absolute protein quantification
+- Development of customized assays for high-precision absolute biomarker quantification using CPTC guidelines

 - Q-Exactive™ Orbitrap™ PLUS interfaced to an EASY-Spray™ nLC 1000 – (Thermo Scientific)